termux/termux-gui/Protocol.md

     - checked: Whether a RadioButton, CheckBox, Switch or ToggleButton should be checked.
 Defaults to false.
     - singleline: Whether an EditText should enable multiple lines to be entered.
     - line: Whether the line below an EditText should be shown.
-    - blockinput: Disables adding the typed key automatically to a EditText and instead sends a key event.
     - type: For EditText this specifies the [input type](https://developer.android.com/reference/android/widget/TextView#attr_android:inputType) : can be one of "text", "textMultiLine", "phone", "date", "time", "datetime", "number", "numberDecimal", "numberPassword", "numberSigned", "numberDecimalSigned", "textEmailAddress", "textPassword". "text" is the default.
 Specifying singleline as true sets this to "text".
     - rows, cols: Row and column count for GridLayout
     - visibility: Visibility of the View.
 See setVisibility.
 If not present, visible is assumed.